Quickstart using CLI

 leap push --model

-You can also set the branch-name
+You can also set the `branch-name`, `description` and `model-name` as such:

 leap push --model [--branch-name=<BRANCH_NAME> [--description=<DESCRIPTION>]